hackolade/studio-cli-github-actions-examples/README.md

 [![Run Hackolade CLI using Docker Compose on Github Actions](https://github.com/hackolade/studio-cli-github-actions-examples/actions/workflows/generate-doc-and-jsonschema.yml/badge.svg)](https://github.com/hackolade/studio-cli-github-actions-examples/actions/workflows/generate-doc-and-jsonschema.yml)

 # GitHub Actions workflow example of running Hackolade Studio CLI
-For CI/CD scenarios leveraging the Docker image of Hackolade Studio CLI [documented here](https://github.com/hackolade/docker/tree/main/Studio#readme), it is useful to leverage the GitHub Action workflow.
+For CI/CD scenarios leveraging the Docker image of Hackolade Studio CLI [documented here](https://github.com/hackolade/docker/tree/main/Studio#readme), you may want to leverage the GitHub Actions workflow.
 This repository is just a simple example.
 It should serve as an inspiration for users.
 It is possible to orchestrate a succession of Hackolade Studio CLI commands, combined with Git commands and others to achieve ambitious use cases, all triggered by events in your repository.
 For example when a PR for a model is merged in to the main branch.

 ## Licensing